eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 # Roles and Responsibilities

-TBD.
-Should this info be in its own section or inline within other sections?
+TODO - Should this info be in its own section or inline within other sections?
 It is known to be incomplete and a mix of own section and inline at the moment.

 ## Hackathon Chair(s)